Tom Hess (bowler): PBA50 Tour

 Less than a week after his Hall of Fame induction, Hess won the 2024 PBA50 Granville Financial Open on May 1.
 Qualifying as the #1 seed, Hess defeated all-time PBA and PBA50 titles leader Walter Ray Williams Jr. in his lone finals match, 257–193.
 This was Hess' sixth PBA50 title.
 On May 15, Hess won the PBA50 Fort Myers Lightning Strikes Classic for the second straight year, earning his seventh PBA50 Tour title.
 On July 26, 2024, Hess won his eighth PBA50 Tour title at the PBA50 Monacelli Championship, part of this season's PBA50 World Series of Bowling in Jackson, Michigan.
 He climbed a from the #4 seed and survived a three-ball sudden death roll-off against #3 seed Mika Koivuniemi to eventually make it to the final match, where he defeated top seed Larry Verble.

 On August 3, 2024, Hess earned his ninth PBA50 Tour title at the PBA/PBA50/PWBA Jonesboro Trios, with partners François Lavoie and Breanna Clemmer.
 This was the first-ever mixed trios event to award titles to PBA, PBA50 and PWBA players.
 Hess then reached the ten-title plateau with his third career PBA50 major 12 days later at the PBA50 Tournament of Champions in Fairlawn, Ohio.
 Despite winning five titles in the 2024 PBA50 season, Hess finished runner-up in Player of the Year points to John Janawicz, who also won five 2024 titles.

 On May 21, 2025, Hess won his 11th PBA50 Tour title and fourth major at the Bud Moore PBA50 Players Championship.
 Hess climbed the ladder from the #5 seed, eventually defeating reigning Player of the Year John Janawicz with a near perfect game in the championship match.
 Hess rolled the first 11 strikes against Janawicz before leaving two pins on his final shot for a 298–235 victory.

+At the 2026 PBA50 World Series of Bowling, Hess won the PBA50 Petraglia Championship for the second time in his career, having previously won the event in 2023.
+The 257–228 victory over Ron Hurt in the final match gave Hess his 12th PBA50 Tour title.
+On May 24, 2026, Hess won the PBA50 Senior U.S. Open for the second time in his career.
+He climbed the stepladder, defeating Ricky Schissler, Andres Gomez and Tom Daugherty, before finishing with a 249–197 final match victory over Chris Barnes, giving Hess five PBA50 majors among his 13 titles.
+On July 14, 2026, he won the PBA50 Akron Classic, knocking off Tom Daugherty in the semifinal match before defeating Michael Clark Jr. in the title match.
+With 14 total PBA50 victories, he now stands in second place on the all-time PBA50 titles list, tied with John Handegard (14) and Pete Weber (14), with all three behind Walter Ray Williams Jr. (16).